 Can any case be resolved in small claims?

-Small claims primarily resolve minor monetary disputes and evictions and restitution of property in a few states.
+Small claims primarily resolve minor monetary disputes, evictions, and property restitution in a few states.

 What is a wage garnishment?

 A wage garnishment is a judgment a creditor has obtained against you.
 It means the creditor sued you for nonpayment of debt and won.
-They can no legally garnish your wages.
-With a wage garnishment, your employer is forced to hold back some of your wages and give it directly to the creditor.
+They cannot legally garnish your wages.
+With a wage garnishment, your employer is forced to hold back some of your wages and give them directly to the creditor.

 Who can garnishment my wages?

-If you lose a lawsuit and a money judgment is entered against you, the entity that won the case can garnish your wages by providing a copy of the court order to the local sheriff or marshal, who will send it along to your employer.
-Your employer must then notify you of the garnishment, begin withholding part of your wages, send the garnished money to your creditor, and inform you how you can protest the garnishment.
-Your wages may be garnished if you owe child support, student loans, or back taxes, or a court judgment has been entered against you.
+If you lose a lawsuit and a money judgment is entered against you, the entity that won the case can garnish your wages by providing a copy of the court order to the local sheriff or marshal, who will send it to your employer.
+Your employer must notify you of the garnishment, begin withholding part of your wages, send the garnished money to your creditor, and inform you how to protest the garnishment.
+Your wages may be garnished if you owe child support, student loans, or back taxes or a court judgment has been entered against you.